ahmedfahad04/IIT-LAB/6th Semester Labs/Distributed Systems/README.md

 - Sharding try to scale a specific Database, while Federation tries to scale the whole Database.

 - Like federation, there is no single central master serializing writes, allowing you to write in parallel with increased throughput.

+### Denormalizing

+> To improve QUERY PERFORMANCE by means of Storage & Redundancy

+It's a database design technique that involves **intentionally introducing redundancy** into a database by storing the same data in multiple places.
+This is done to improve query performance at the cost of increased storage space and potential data update complexities.
+Here's a simple explanation:

+- Imagine you have a database for an e-commerce website, and you want to display product information on the homepage, product listings, and in a user's shopping cart.
+- In a normalized database design, you would have a separate table for products and another for product details.
+- To display product information on multiple pages, you would need to join these tables in your queries, which can be slow for large datasets.
+- Instead, you decide to denormalize by duplicating some product information (e.g., product name, price) directly into the product listings and shopping cart tables.
+- Now, you can retrieve this information quickly without **complex joins, improving query performance.**

+Example:

+- In a normalized database, you might have a "products" table and a "product_details" table.
+- In a denormalized design, you duplicate the product name and price directly into the "product_listings" table.
+- When a user views a product listing, you can display the product information without the need for a complex join operation.

+Denormalization is a **trade-off between query performance and storage efficiency**.
+It can be useful when you need **to optimize read-heavy operations** but may require careful management to keep redundant data in sync when updates occur.

+### SQL Tuning

+It's the process of optimizing **SQL queries** to improve their performance and efficiency in interacting with a database.
+It involves making adjustments to **SQL statements** to ensure they execute as quickly as possible while using the **least amount of resources**.
+Here's a simple explanation:

+- Imagine you have a large database, and you need to retrieve specific data from it using SQL queries.
+- If your queries are slow, they can slow down your application and put a strain on the database server.
+- SQL tuning involves analyzing and optimizing your SQL queries to make them run faster.
+- This can include _rewriting queries, creating indexes, and using appropriate database features_.

+Example:

+- Let's say you have an e-commerce website, and you want to find all products with a price below $50.
+- Initially, your query might be slow because it scans the entire product table.
+- After SQL tuning, you rewrite the query to use an index on the "price" column, making the search much faster.

+SQL tuning is crucial for maintaining good application performance and ensuring that your database server can handle the workload efficiently.
+It often requires a combination of **database design**, **query optimization**, and using **appropriate indexing strategies.**